 Liquid methanol is electrically conductive compared to natural gas and distilled fuels.
 Because of its high conductivity, containers holding methanol are more susceptible to galvanic corrosion than containers holding hydrocarbons like gasoline.
 Conductivity increases corrosion of alloys commonly used to handle natural gas and distillate fuel.
-This is particularly true for aluminum and titanium alloys.
+This is particularly true for aluminum, brass, copper, titanium and zinc metals and alloys.
 Additionally, methanol is a solvent and is compatible with only selected plastics and rubbers.
 Plastic containers commonly used for gasoline may lose structural integrity when used to hold methanol and must be replaced with more corrosion- and solvent-resistant materials.
 Storage containers and pipeline conveyance systems should not be used in methanol or methanol vapor service without a rigorous mechanical integrity program.
 Corrosion protection is discussed in Appendix B of this Manual.